digital-land/brownfield-resources/README.md

 To generate view data pages, run

-    python resource_generator/check_data_page.py <resource_hash>
+    python resource_generator/view_data_page.py <resource_hash>

 where `resource_hash` is the id of a collected resource.
 E.g. `77da1087f91eafee42797dbaa9bebef573d2eb759b39d9db130c99d34cbe4ec4`
-This will put the generated page in `/tmp/checker/` directory.
+This will put the generated page in `/tmp/resource/` directory.
 This needs to exist.

+To generate a view the data page for all the resources add the `--all` flag

+    python resource_generator/view_data_page.py --all

+This will also generate the `index.html` page which lists all the resources.

 To generate check page for an organisation, run